vault27/Foundation/ipsec.md

 - Authenticates secure key exchange
 - Provides mutual peer authentication by means of shared secrets (not passwords) and public keys
 - Provides identity protection (in main mode)

+### Workflow

+- IKE Phase 1 — Establish a secure channel (IKE SA) - starts with UDP/500, may switch to UDP/4500
+    - `Main mode` - 6 messages
+    - `Aggressive mode` - 3 messages
+    - DH key exchange
+    - Authentication
+    - NAT-T negotiation
+    - IKE SA - one for inbound and outbound - IKE SA is bidirectional
+    - Local SPI → The SPI that your router uses when sending ISAKMP messages
+    - Remote SPI → The SPI your router expects in incoming ISAKMP messages from the peer
+- XAuth
+- Config mode
+- IKE Phase 2 — Negotiate IPsec SAs (ESP or AH) - `Quick mode` - UDP/500 or UDP4500
+    - Negotiate 2 IPsec SAs - inbound and outbound - crypto parametres the same - keys are different
+    - Exchange traffic selectors (Proxy-ID) - should be the same
+    - `Outbound SPI` - The SPI my router inserts into ESP packets I send
+    - `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
+    - Transform sets
+- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500 - Destination SPI is in header

 ### Phase 1